Incentives for Change

 What Are We Doing?

 Primary production is influenced and impacted by many external factors, or drivers.
-A full stocktake of these international and domestic drivers and their interactions was required, to understand their relative importance to the primary sector.
+A full stocktake of these international and domestic drivers and their interactions is helpful, to understand their relative importance to the primary sector.

 The matrix uses 650 unique sources of information (494 international and 156 domestic) of academic, industry, regulatory and legislative origin.
 This is built into a priorities matrix that quantifies the importance of these drivers and represents the level of interest or concern of customers.

 The Matrix of Drivers provides market intelligence and foresight into consumer trends and international agreements, and can be used to assess the magnitude of drivers across sectors.

 How Can The Research Be Used?

 - The Matrix of Drivers provides market intelligence and foresight into consumer trends and international agreements.
 Industry bodies can use this research to assess the magnitude of drivers affecting their sector (such as climate change or the trend towards plant-based proteins), anticipate change, and assist producers to adapt.

 - Primary sector producers and entrepreneurs can use The Matrix of Drivers to meet market demands or seek out new high-value, low-environmental-footprint opportunities, and avoid lurching from one consumer trend to the next.